hschneider/tauri-quasar/README.md

-# Tauri2 Quasar Starter App
+# Tauri2 Vue Quasar Starter App
 This is a starter app scaffold for **Tauri2** with **Quasar** and **Vue3**.

 Clone this repo, then